PGBSean/Surface-Pro-5-OpenCore/README.md

 > This is to be expected since BigSurface does not implement camera support yet.

 + No Windows Hello support
-> bffr when did macOS support face id
+> be for real when did macOS support face id

 + No Wi-Fi & Bluetooth support